Sienci-Labs/Resources/gsender/ytbs-gs-using-gsender.md

 The large blue numbers tell you the current position of your machine.
 If you want to return to your zero position, you can press the 'Go to' for each individual axis or 'Go to XY0' to return to the starting position in X and Y in one movement.
 You should see all three large blue numbers read “0.00” once you have returned to your zero for all axes.

-Note that 'Go XY0' <strong>will not</strong> move the z-axis to its zero.
+Note that 'Go XY0' **will not** move the z-axis to its zero.
 Also, if you’ve set up “Safe Height” in gSender, then the Z-axis will move up by that distance before moving the X or Y to make sure your machine doesn’t run into clamps or other materials.

 ![](/_images/_gsender/_using/gs_using_p7_goTo-buttons-01.jpg){.aligncenter .size-medium}